talentdeficit/jsx/README.markdown

     some parsers allow double quotes (`u+0022`) to be replaced by single quotes (`u+0027`) to delimit keys and strings. this option allows json containing single quotes as structural characters to be parsed without errors. note that the parser expects strings to be terminated by the same quote type that opened it and that single quotes must, obviously, be escaped within strings delimited by single quotes

-    double quotes must ALWAYS be escaped, regardless of what kind of quotes delimit the string they are found in
+    double quotes must **always** be escaped, regardless of what kind of quotes delimit the string they are found in

     the parser will never emit json with keys or strings delimited by single quotes